BaamPark/FluidSimulationWithCUDA/readme.md

 ## Milestons
+- B.P.
-- Week1: CPU-based SPH implementation with simple shading
+    - CPU-based SPH implementation with simple shading
+    - tune parameters
+    - parallelize computation for density, pressure, forces using CUDA
+- S.P
+    - Make the simulation interactive with user (change camera angle)
-- Week2: Support lighting (phong) using sphere impostors
+    - Support lighting for particles

 ## Terminology
 - Density: the density of a particle is computed based on the mass and distance to neighboring particles within the smoothing radius
 - Pressure: the force exerted per unit area; derived from density

-- Sphere imposter: 2D quad (a square) that always faces the camera
+## Lighting options
+- Marching Cubes
-- point sprite
+-

 ## Math and Algorithm
 - https://baampark.github.io/posts/2025-04-06_sph/

 ## Notes
 ### 2025-04-06
-- Endless bouncing problem.
-Even though collision damping is applied, the bouncing doesn't stop.
-Tuning damping facto and viscosity doesn't help.
+- Overshoot problems -> tune time stamp under CFL Condition

 ## Ref.